Iron deficiency anaemia: Symptoms, causes, treatments & diagnosis

-Anaemia is a condition that develops when your blood does not contain enough healthy red blood cells.
-These cells are the main transporters of oxygen to the organs in your body.
-Symptoms of anaemia - like fatigue - occur because your organs aren't getting enough oxygen.
+Anaemia is a condition that develops when your blood does not contain enough healthy red blood cells or haemoglobin.
+These cells are important for carrying oxygen around the body.

-Anaemia is the most common blood condition in the UK.
-Women and people with chronic diseases are at increased risk of anaemia.
+Women of child-bearing age and people with chronic diseases are at increased risk of anaemia.
 Important factors to remember are:

 - Certain forms of anaemia are hereditary and infants may be affected from the time of birth.

 - Women in the childbearing years are particularly susceptible to a form of anaemia called iron-deficiency anaemia, because of the blood loss from menstruation and the increased blood supply demands during pregnancy.

 - The elderly may also have a greater risk of developing anaemia because of poor diet and other medical conditions.

 There are many types of anaemia.
 All are very different in their causes and treatments.
 Iron-deficiency anaemia, the most common type, is easily treated with dietary changes and iron supplements.
 However, some types of anaemia may present lifelong health problems.

 There are more than 400 types of anaemia, which are divided into three groupings:

 - Anaemia caused by decreased or faulty red blood cell production